Why I'm Happier, Healthier & Sexier Off Hormonal Birth Control

-Further, research shows the Pill can deplete the body of essential nutrients.
+Further, research has shown that the Pill can deplete the body of essential nutrients.
 By going off of it, feeding my body the nutrients it needs and supporting my digestion, I’ve helped improve the actual quality of my skin.

 Today, my complexion is not only clear, but brighter.
 I feel like I look healthier overall.